mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- In particular, the facilitator has the ability to surface and to explore more abstract concepts present in the concrete application of code that have emerged organically from the participants drives to implement particular patterns.    -->

-As explored in the last section, the implemenation of GDPs and resulting errors can surface computing concepts present in the concrete application of code that have emerged organically at different stages of the creative process.
+As explored in the last section, the implementation of GDPs and resulting errors can surface computing concepts present in the concrete application of code that have emerged organically at different stages of the creative process.
 Taking Wing's more abstract definition of CT, many examples arise in recorded interactions without being explicitly taught.

 _Decomposition_ is shown in several of the examples revisions to the agreed overall goal which break a larger problems into more manageable steps.
 For example Da the parent suggests to his child "Save that for version 1.1".  _Generalisation / pattern recognition_ is present in the work of nearly all participants as The 3M approach lends itself well to exploring pattern recognition as patterns are readily available to participants in starting code and the extra patches that are added.
 _Sequencing / algorithms_  are frequently explored in the resolution of errors with participants.
 In one interaction with Sh, exploring how a bracket placed in the wrong place can effectively break the game yielded a productive discussion on the importance of correct code sequencing.